Proportoids: Proportional homomorphisms

-\begin{remark} Notice that the p-homomorphism $S^k$ of \prettyref{exa:S^k_p-homomorphism} is not bijective for $k\neq 0$, which means that it cannot be an isomorphism.
-In combination with \prettyref{exa:hom_not_p-hom} and \prettyref{thm:isomorphism_p-homomorphism}, this shows that p-homomorphisms, isomorphisms, and homomorphisms are different concepts. \end{remark}

-\begin{theorem} The space of all p-homomorphisms of the form $\mathbf{A\to A}$ forms a monoid with respect to function composition with the neutral element given by the identity function. \end{theorem} \begin{proof} First, it follows from the definition that p-homomorphisms are closed under composition, that is, if $F$ and $G$ are p-homomorphisms, then $F\circ G$ is a p-homomorphism as well by the following computation: The identity function on $\mathbf A$ is clearly a p-homomorphism. \end{proof}
+\begin{proposition} The space of all endomorphisms forms a monoid with respect to function composition with the neutral element given by the identity function. \end{proposition} \begin{proof} It follows from the definition that homomorphisms are closed under composition, that is, if $\mathsf H$ and $\mathsf G$ are homomorphisms, then $\mathsf H\circ G$ is a homomorphism as well: The identity function is clearly a homomorphism. \end{proof}